angulardart/site-angulardart/src/angular/guide/architecture.md

 Metadata tells Angular how to process a class.<br class="l-clear-both">

 [Looking back at the code](#component-code) for `HeroListComponent`, you can see that it's just a class.
-There is no evidence of a framework, no "Angular" in it at all.
+There is no evidence of a framework, no Angular-specific code.

 In fact, `HeroListComponent` really is *just a class*.
-It's not a component until you *tell Angular about it*.
+It's not a component until you tell Angular about it.
 To tell Angular that `HeroListComponent` is a component, attach **metadata** to the class.
 In Dart, you attach metadata by using an **annotation**.

-Here's some metadata for `HeroListComponent`:
+Here's some metadata for `HeroListComponent`.
+The `@Component` annotation identifies the class immediately below it as a component class:

 <?code-excerpt "lib/src/hero_list_component.dart (metadata)" title?>
 ```